JamShan/opengl-tutorials/ports/opengl-tutorial.org/readme.md

 ## Building the samples

-All of the samples in this repository can be built using [dub].
+All of the samples in this repository can be built using [dub] and DMD v2.065+.

 ```
 # note: In an upcoming dub release this will be 'dub run :tut01'